er888kh/linux-cli-community/USAGE.md

 2. Installing ProtonVPN-CLI

-   To install ProtonVPN-CLI type `sudo pip3 install protonvpn-cli` in the terminal and confirm with Enter again.
+   To install ProtonVPN-CLI type `sudo pip3 install e-protonvpn-cli` in the terminal and confirm with Enter again.
 It should look something like this:

    ![ubuntu-pip-install](resources/images/usage-ubuntu-pip-install.png)

 3. Initialize the ProtonVPN profile

    Now you have access to the `protonvpn` command.
 Before using ProtonVPN-CLI you need to initialize your profile.
-To do this, type `sudo protonvpn init`
+To do this, type `sudo e_protonvpn init`

    The client will ask you for your OpenVPN username and password.
 You can find them at https://account.protonvpn.com/account